 State Protected Plants

-The Protected Native Plants Program was created in 1989 as a result of the adoption of the protected native plants regulation (6 NYCRR 193.3).
+The Protected Native Plants Program was created in 1989 as a result of the adoption of the protected native plants regulation (6 NYCRR 193.3) (link leaves DEC website).

 A new regulation was adopted in May of 2012.
 Changes to the regulation were made to incorporate new information compiled by the New York Natural Heritage Program.
-There have also been many changes in the scientfic names of many of the plants.
-View the summary of this regulation .
+There have also been many changes in the scientific names of many of the plants.

 This regulation establishes four lists of protected plants: